geneontology/go-hosted-wiki/README.md

   - Download sql dump and untar it
     - mv geneontology_mediawiki-xxxx.sql sqldumps/
   - cp stack.yaml.sample to stack.yaml
+    - stack.yaml contains the my root password.
+You can modify this to your liking if needed.
   - cp sqldumps/user.sql.sample sqldumps/user.sql

 ## Modify wikidumps/www/LocalSettings.php
   - $wgServer = "http://your_host_ip:8080";
     - On mac this is the ip for en0
-  - Use credentials in sqldumps/user.sql
+  - Use credentials in sqldumps/user.sql  (Or modify both files with a different user and passowrd)
     - $wgDBuser = "myuser";
     - $wgDBpassword = "mypass";
   - $wgDBserver = "go-wiki-db";

 ## Launch stack

-This will launch the mediawiki and mysql containers.
+The steps below  will launch the mediawiki and mysql containers.
 The first time the mysql container is launched, it will execute the sql scripts in sqldumps directory.
 When stack is ready, the wiki can be accessed at http://localhost:8080.